Air Mail scandal: Preparation and plans

-AACMO

 Blizzard conditions

 On February 19, the blizzard disrupted the initial day's operations east of the Rocky Mountains, where the scheduled first flight of the operation from Newark was cancelled.
 AACMO's actual first effort left from Kansas City, Missouri, carrying 39 pounds of mail to St. Louis.
 Kenneth Werrell noted of the first flight out of Cleveland: "The pilot on the first air mail flight needed three tries and three aircraft to get aloft.
 Ten minutes later, he returned with a failed gyro compass and cockpit lights, and obtained a flashlight to read the instruments."
 Snow, rain, fog, and turbulent winds hampered flying operations for the remainder of the month over much of the United States.
 The route from Cleveland to Newark over the Allegheny Mountains was dubbed "Hell's Stretch" by airmail pilots.

 In the Western Zone, Arnold established his headquarters in Salt Lake City.
 In the winter of 1932–1933, he and many of his pilots had gained winter flying experience flying food-drop missions to aid Indian reservation settlements throughout the American Southwest isolated by blizzards.
 As a result of this experience and direct supervision, Arnold's zone was the only one in which a pilot was not killed.

 The Western Zone's first flights were made using 18 Boeing P-12 fighters, but these could carry a maximum of only 50 pounds of mail each, and even that amount made them tail-heavy.
 After one week they were replaced by Douglas O-38 variants including the Douglas O-35 and its bomber version, the B-7, and Douglas O-25C observation biplanes borrowed from the National Guard.
 In both the Western and Eastern zones, these became the aircraft of choice, modified to carry 160 pounds of mail in their rear cockpits, and in their nose (bombardier/navigator) compartments where those existed.
 Better-suited planes such as the new Martin YB-10 bomber and Curtiss A-12 Shrike ground attack aircraft were in insufficient numbers to be of practical use.
 Two YB-10s crashlanded when pilots forgot to lower its retractable landing gear, and there were only enough A-12s for a partial squadron in the Central Zone.